edgemethods/FieldConnectDataStandard/README.md

  * Encourages the use of standard units of measure and properties that are recognisable to engineers.

 ## Bias
 The Field Connect Data Standard has its roots in making ‘dumb machines smarter’.
-The bias therefore is more towards individual smart machines that are industrial in nature.
+The bias therefore is more towards individual smart 'things' that are industrial in nature.
 Some areas that have been explicitly excluded, so far, include:
- * Environments with complex machine taxonomies and/or graph/network relationships between machines, components, and other parts of the system.
-This means that the Field Connect Data Standard may not fit easily into environments such as fully integrated smart buildings.
  * Consumer devices.
 Particularly those that have complex UIs or ones that collect significant personal data.
  * The component and component cycle structures provide enough for basic processes the Field Connect Data Standard does to include a model for complex industrial processes.